Ultimate Fighting Championship (video game)

-Ultimate Fighting Championship is the first video game based on the Ultimate Fighting Championship mixed martial arts tournament.
-It was first developed by Anchor Inc. for the Sega Dreamcast on August 29, 2000, then by Opus for the Sony PlayStation on November 13 the same year, and finally by Fluid Studios for the Game Boy Color on November 27 the same year.
-All three versions of the game were published by Crave Entertainment in North America, while Ubi Soft published the three versions in Europe and Capcom publishing the PlayStation and Dreamcast versions in Japan.
+Ultimate Fighting Championship is a set of two video games based on the Ultimate Fighting Championship mixed martial arts promotion.
+One version was released for home consoles by developer Anchor for Sega Dreamcast in August 2000.
+This version was ported to PlayStation by Opus in November.
+A separate version was released for Game Boy Color by developer Fluid Studios in November of the same year.
+The game was published by Crave Entertainment in North America, by Ubi Soft in Europe, and by Capcom for Dreamcast and PlayStation versions in Japan.